Cannabis contains an impressive collection of psychoactive compounds, including several types of THC (tetrahydrocannabinol).

 Delta 8 THC is roughly half as strong as delta 9 THC.
 The standard psychoactive dose of delta 9 THC starts around the 10 mg dose.
 Most people take somewhere between 5 and 30 mg.

 This means the dosage range for delta 8 THC is between 10 and 60 mg.

 Most people use either 20, 25, or 30 mg doses for a moderate level of effects.

 Factors that can affect the dose include your size and weight, the intensity of effects you’re looking for, and your tolerance to THC.
-The more often you use delta 8 or delta 9 THC, the more you’ll need to take at a time for an equivalent dose.
+The more often you use delta 8 or delta 9 THC, the more you’ll need to take for an equivalent dose.

 Delta 8 THC Dosage Chart

 |Weight||Mild Effects||Heavy Effects|

 |220 lbs (100 kg)||14 mg||56 mg|

 |240 lbs (108 kg)||15 mg||60 mg|

 Delta 8 THC Tolerance